shanbady/empow-demo/README.md

 Once you have docker, you can start the app by running:
 `docker-compose up --build --detach`

-(note: if this is the first time running -  you will need to wait a minute or two until the database finishes setting up before visiting localhost)
+(note: if this is the first time running -  **you will need to wait two or so minutes** until the database finishes setting up before visiting localhost)

 Docker will initialize 3 containers:
 1. An nginx container for serving static assets